Conservation and Sustainable Use of Marine and Coastal Ecosystems

 - Promote the ecosystem management approach and the principles and values of good governance for the conservation and management of marine ecosystems in the region.

-The SPAW programme is a participant in the GEF/UNDP/UNESCO-IOCARIBE Project, “The Sustainable Management of the Shared Marine Resources of the Caribbean Large Marine Ecosystem and Adjacent Regions (the CLME Project)”.
+The SPAW programme was a participant in the GEF/UNDP/UNESCO-IOCARIBE Project, “The Sustainable Management of the Shared Marine Resources of the Caribbean Large Marine Ecosystem and Adjacent Regions (the CLME Project)”.
 The project’s overall goal is the sustainable management of the shared living marine resources through an integrated management approach.
-Two main pilot projects were included in phase 1 of the project and concluded in December 2013:

 The SPAW sub-programme was responsible for the management of the reef biodiversity and reef fisheries pilot project.
 The Pilot Project was implemented between January 2011 and December 2013.
 Its overall objective was to demonstrate the ability to maintain the functional and structural integrity and biodiversity of these targeted coral reef ecosystems while ensuring economic and social benefits for local communities and for the region as a whole.
 The Pilot Project promoted an ecosystem-based approach for the conservation and effective management of coral reef ecosystems and their biological and physical resources.

 The Pilot Project was implemented around the Wider Caribbean and had three site-specific projects at the following targeted locations:

 - Montecristi National Park, Dominican Republic (Hispaniola) and linkages to the trans-boundary site, Caracol Bay in Haiti.